anthroswim/as-bot/README.md

-# [anthro swim] Bot
-for discord and telegram
+# \<anthroswim\> bot
+a slightly overkill reddit parser and image generator discord bot and telegram hook for the anthroswim community

+if you have any feature ideas, feel free to open an issue

-this is a WIP, contributions are appreciated!
+contributions are appreciated!